 Getting to Know Cusco

 Cusco is, of course, the ‘base camp’ for everyone who goes to Machu Picchu, which has over a million visitors a year, despite the 2500 per day official limit.
-Most of the tourist activity in Cusco is centred round la Plaza de Armas, which is also where our group stayed.
+Most of the tourist activity in Cusco is centred around la Plaza de Armas, which is also where our group stayed on my first visit to Cusco.
 It is a good practical base as there are plenty of bars & restaurants to choose from, and tons of trekking equipment shops, tour companies and pharmacies to stock up on insect repellent and plasters for the trek.
-However, if you prefer to have a little more authentic experience, others recommended the quieter San Blas neighbourhood which has a more artsy feel to it.
+However, if you prefer to have a little more authentic experience, the quieter San Blas neighbourhood is much less in your face, and has a more artsy feel to it.

 Altitude Sickness in Cusco